 You might also consider becoming a member of any place you go frequently.
 Besides getting you in the door, members typically receive other discounts, and it’s a great way to support an organization you believe in.

 Finally, you might want to consider visiting, smaller, less expensive museums.
-The White River Valley Museum in Auburn, the Karshner Museum in Puyalup, and the Working Waterfront Museum in Tacoma are all outstanding, low cost outings.
+The White River Valley Museum in Auburn, the Harbor History Museum in Gig Harbor, and the Foss Waterway Seaport Museum in Tacoma are all outstanding, low cost outings.
+You can also try small spots like the Job Carr Cabin Museum in Old Town Tacoma or the Lighthouse Keeper’s Cottage at Brown’s Point that are FREE all the time!
+The Children’s Museum in Tacoma continues to be pay-as-you will for the next several years.
 You’ll find posts on all of these in my archives.

 Of course, I’ll also keep you updated on special bargains all through the year!